ministryofjustice/opg-digi-deps-api/README.md

 ## Setup

-Setup local environment following instructions on the docker repository.
+If you haven't already, you need to create a docker network called "digideps": `docker network create digideps`.

-`app/config/parameters.yml` is generated via docker init scripts.
+Run `docker-compose up -d` to start the client containers.

-If installed locally, use scripts under `/scripts` to recreate db and add initial fixtures
+Use scripts under `/scripts` to recreate db and add initial fixtures.

 ## Authentication endpoint
 via    `/auth/login`: (